schwamster/docker-tutorial/Readme.md

 ```

 The new instruction we use here is *COPY*.
 This copies files from our host into the image.
 Also note what happens when you rebuild the image.
 If you don't change anything nothing will be done.
-If you change something in code the publish instruction will be executed but not *dotnet restore*.
+If you change something in the code the publish instruction will be executed but not *dotnet restore*.
 Only if you change some dependency will the *dotnet restore* instruction be executed.
 For a more detailed description of this "layered" build process check [this](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/) out.

 Now let's build the image.
 Note we have to explicitly specify what Dockerfile we want to use: